Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/01/pie-chart-conversion.md

 To show the information clearly, we can dispense with the negative responses and show only the positive responses.
 The differences between the three options are now immediately apparent.

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2018/01/ico-column-chart.png" alt="ICO Column Chart" loading="lazy"}
 :::

 ## Summary

 As usual, pie charts are hard to compare with other pie charts.
 Comparing in a single dimension, such as the height of a column, is far easier.
-The pie charts answer a single question; “were there more positive, or more negative responses?”
+The pie charts answer a single question; "were there more positive, or more negative responses?"
 The column chart can answer that question, and also the comparative questions, such as which of the three options had the most positive response.